core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 This specification refers to a group as a set of endpoints sharing keying material and security parameters for executing the Group OSCORE protocol (see {{terminology}}).
 Each endpoint which is member of a group maintains a Security Context as defined in Section 3 of {{RFC8613}}, extended as follows (see {{fig-additional-context-information}}):

 * One Common Context, shared by all the endpoints in the group.
-One new parameter is included in the Common Context, namely a Public Key Algorithm.
-The format of the public key algorithm depends on the types of credentials used, with CWT it is a COSE key type and Key Parameters, in X.509 it is a SubjectPublicKeyInfoAlgorithm.
-The public key algorith would typically be stored with the keys.
+Several new parameters are included in the Common Context:
+*

-   If signature mode is supported, the Common context is further extended with two new parametes, nameley Counter Signature Algorithm, a Signature AEAD algorithm that is used together with the signature algorithm, and a public key algorithm.
+   If signature mode is supported, the Common context is further extended with two new parametes, nameley a Signature Algorithm and a Signature AEAD algorithm that is used together with the signature algorithm.
 These relate to the computation of counter signatures, when messages are protected using the group mode (see {{mess-processing}}).

-   If the pairwise mode is supported, the Common Context is further extended with two new parameters, namely Secret Derivation Algorithm and Secret Derivation Parameters.
-These relate to the derivation of a static-static Diffie-Hellman shared secret, from which pairwise keys are derived (see {{key-derivation-pairwise}}) to protect messages with the pairwise mode (see {{sec-pairwise-protection}}).
+   If the pairwise mode is supported, the Common Context is extended with a Pairwise Key Agreement Algorithm used for agreement of a static-static Diffie-Hellman shared secret, from which pairwise keys are derived (see {{key-derivation-pairwise}}) to protect messages with the pairwise mode (see {{sec-pairwise-protection}}).

-* One Sender Context, extended with the endpoint's private key.
+* One Sender Context, extended with the endpoint's public and private key pair.
 The private key is used to sign the message in group mode, or for deriving the pairwise keys in pairwise mode (see {{sec-derivation-pairwise}}).
+The public key is included in the external additional authenticated data.
+The format of the public and private key pair depends on the types of credentials used, with CWT it is a COSE key type and Key Parameters, in X.509 it is a SubjectPublicKeyInfoAlgorithm.
+The public and private key pair must the public key algorithm.
 If the pairwise mode is supported, the Sender Context is also extended with the Pairwise Sender Keys associated to the other endpoints (see {{sec-derivation-pairwise}}).
 The Sender Context is omitted if the endpoint is configured exclusively as silent server.

 * One Recipient Context for each endpoint from which messages are received.
 It is not necessary to maintain Recipient Contexts associated to endpoints from which messages are not (expected to be) received.
 The Recipient Context is extended with the public key of the associated endpoint, used to verify the signature in group mode and for deriving the pairwise keys in pairwise mode (see {{sec-derivation-pairwise}}).
 If the pairwise mode is supported, then the Recipient Context is also extended with the Pairwise Recipient Key associated to the other endpoint (see {{sec-derivation-pairwise}}).